princeton-vl/infinigen/GroundTruthAnnotations.md

 <p align="center">
 <img src="images/gt_annotations/petal.png" width="400" />
 </p>

-The benefit of our tagging system is that one can produce a segmentation mask for things which are not a distinct object, such as terrain attributes.
+A benefit of our tagging system is that one can produce a segmentation mask for things which are not a distinct object, such as terrain attributes.
 For instance, we can highlight only *caves* or *warped rocks*

 ```
 python tools/ground_truth/segmentation_lookup.py outputs/helloworld 1 --query cave